2026 Mushers

 Musher Bio:

-Jeremiah has been running dog sledding tours and promoting this sport to thousands of guests visiting Alaska for the last 3 years with Snowhook Adventure Guides of Alaska.
-Last season he ran his first official race with the Goose Bay 150.
+Jeremiah has been running dog sledding tours and promoting this sport to thousands of guests visiting Alaska for the last 4 years with Snowhook Adventure Guides of Alaska.
+In 2004 he ran his first official race with the Goose Bay 150.
 Cheering Jeremiah on will be his wife Krystle, and 11 children.
 Several of whom are excited to learn how to mush as well!

 -